julianritchey/algorithmic-trading-homework/README.md

 |:---------- |:--------:|:--------------:|:-----------:|:---------------:|:------------:|
 | **Result** | 0.55     | 0.56           | 1.00        | 0.80            | 0.00         |

+### Question:
-### Question: What impact resulted from increasing or decreasing either or both of the SMA windows?
+### What impact resulted from increasing or decreasing either or both of the SMA windows?
 ![Metrics Comparison for Various SMA Combinations](Resources/metrics_comparison_sma.png)

 **Answer:**

 With regard to the average difference between the culumative product of strategy returns and the cumulative product of actual returns, neither increasing nor decreasing the short-window (fast) SMA, relative to the long-window (slow) SMA, had any effect on the cumulative product of strategy returns over the baseline 4-100 (fast-slow) SMA combination.
 Decreasing the slow SMA made for minor improvement in the difference.
 While increasing the slow SMA initially increased the difference, continuing to increase the slow SMA beyond 400 showed steady reduction of the difference.

 Concerning the classification reports generated for the machine-learning models, accuracy and long precision remained rather constant across all SMA combinations, with the exception of a few dips in accuracy that aligned with dips in long recall.
 Long recall remained fairly steady above 0.080, though did witness a few extreme dips below 0.10.
 Short recall was always in opposition to long recall, spiking whenever long recall dipped.
-Short precision is the only metric that seemed to fluctuate independently.
+Short precision is the only metric that seemed to fluctuate somewhat independently.

 ![Actual Returns vs. Strategy Returns - SMA 48-730](Resources/actual_vs_strategy_returns_sma_16-140.png)

 Given the above analysis, a fast-slow SMA combination of 16-140 seems optimal.
-Providing our original SVC model with 48-600 SMA combination results in the following metrics:
+While other SMA combinations provided more desirable differences in cumulative products, the 16-140 SMA combination provided better overall metrics.
+Providing our original SVC model with 16-140 SMA combination results in the following metrics:

 |            | Accuracy | Long precision | Long recall | Short precision | Short recall |
 |:---------- |:--------:|:--------------:|:-----------:|:---------------:|:------------:|